probcomp/Gen.jl/docs/src/how_to/custom_derivatives.md

-# How to write custom gradients
+# How to Write Custom Gradients

 To add a custom gradient for a differentiable deterministic computation, define a concrete subtype of [`CustomGradientGF`](@ref) with the following methods: